plausible/docs/docs/integration-guides.md

 [Craft CMS plugin](https://plugins.craftcms.com/plausible): Gives you handy dashboard widgets to display analytics data from Plausible.
 Built and maintained by [Shorn](https://shorn.co.uk/).

+## Hexo

+[Hego plugin](https://github.com/maaaaarco/hexo-plausible-analytics): A simple Hexo plugin to inject Plausible script into your pages.
+Built and maintained by [Marco](https://spaghetti.dev/).

 ## Paste the script into the header section

 Alternatively, you can [integrate Plausible into your site manually](plausible-script.md) by pasting the Plausible Analytics tracking script code into the Header (`<head>`) section of your site.